SpaceX wins contract from NASA to develop lunar lander | DW | 17.04.2021

 "We won't stop at the moon," said Steve Jurczyk, the acting administrator of NASA.
 While NASA did not provide a launch date for the program, Kathy Lueders, the head of the space agency's human exploration office, indicated that the launch could happen later in the decade.
 "We'll do it when it's safe," said Lueders.

-SpaceX won the nearly $3-billion contract over competitors like Blue Origin, owned by Jeff Bezos, the founder of Amazon, and Dynetics, a defence contractor.
+SpaceX won the nearly $3-billion contract over competitors like Blue Origin, owned by Jeff Bezos, the founder of Amazon, and Dynetics, a defense contractor.

 Musk, who is also the founder of electric car company Tesla, tweeted "NASA rules!" and "Everything to the moon!" after winning the contract.